sjsumera/projects/search/project_specs.md

 # In Progress #

-## On the Google Search page, there should be links in the upper-right of the page to go to Image Search or Advanced Search.
-On each of the other two pages, there should be a link in the upper-right to go back to Google Search.

 ## Like Google’s own Advanced Search page, the four options should be stacked vertically, and all of the text fields should be left aligned.